 Among the most affected areas, according to the EC report, foreign trade will have a serious decline, being estimated a decrease of -12.8%, both for exports and imports, after which a rapid recovery would follow in 2021 (+9.5%).
-Other macroeconomic indicators will also be negatively influenced, such as the current account (a decline of over 36 billion euros), public debt (a significant increase from 79.4% of GDP in 2019 to an alarming 95.1% in 2020), budget deficit (-6.7%, after + 1.0% in 2019), unemployment (from 6.7% in 2019 to 9.0% in 2020), etc.
+Other macroeconomic indicators will also be negatively influenced, such as the current account (a decline of over 36 billion euros), public debt (a significant increase from 79.4% of GDP in 2019 to an alarming 95.1% in 2020), budget deficit (-6.7%, after + 1.0% in 2019), unemployment (from 6.7% in 2019 to 9.0% in 2020) etc.

-3.3.
 Forecasts for Romania

-At national level, considering the date of the first Covid-19 case reported in Romania, we estimated the parameters of the model for the daily data published for the period February 26th - June 9th, 2020 (105 days).
+At national level, considering the date of the first Covid-19 case in Romania, we estimated the parameters of the model for the daily data published for the period February 26 - May 15, 2020 (80 days).

-Based on applying the estimation model, the four phases in the dynamics of the epidemic in Romania follow one another as follows: P1 (accelerated growth) extends to the first inflection point, i.e. to the peak of the daily increase in active cases, which corresponds to time t = 52 (April 17th), in this phase the trajectory being convex-ascending; P2 (slow growth) took place until the theoretical maximum point of the epidemic (t = 72, corresponding to May 7th), when the daily theoretical increase in active cases becomes zero, in this phase the trajectory being concave-increasing; P3 (slow decrease) covers the first period of pandemic regression, until the second inflection point, corresponding to t = 91 (May 26th), in which the daily theoretical variation becomes negative and the trajectory being concave-descending; P4) (accelerated decrease) will be the period after May 26th, in which will be an advance towards the extinction of epidemic, the daily variation becoming accentuate negative and the trajectory being convex-descending.
+Based on the estimation results, the four phases in the dynamics of the epidemic in Romania follow one another as follows: F1 (accelerated growth) extends to the first inflection point, i.e. to the peak of the daily increase of active cases, which corresponds to time t = 49 (April 14), in this phase the trajectory being convex-ascending; F2 (slow growth) took place until the theoretical maximum point of the epidemic (t = 66, corresponding to May 1), when the daily theoretical increase of active cases becomes zero, in this phase the trajectory being concave-increasing; F3 (slow decrease) covers the first period of regression of the epidemic, until the second inflection point, corresponding to the moment t = 82 (May 17), in which the daily theoretical variation becomes negative, the trajectory being concave-descending; F4) (accelerated decrease) will be the period after May 16, in which it will advance towards the extinction of the epidemic, the daily variation becoming accentuated negative and in which the trajectory is convex-descending.
 Figure 3a shows the dynamics of the epidemic in Romania.